- Message from Program Director

 The Sturm College of Law’s Jessup International Moot Court team continues to bring home honors in both the national and international levels of competition.
 Under the skilled coaching of John Powell, JD‘88, the team’s five members develop expertise in various areas of international law, matching their oral and writing skills with top competitors in regionals before meeting their counterparts in the finals in Washington, D.C.
 On numerous occasions the DU team has won regional competitions and placed high in the world.
 In 2008, the team placed second in the world for the Memorials (written briefs).
 Jessup Cup participants say it is an experience they will never forget and that membership on the team prepares them for almost anything they might face in their future practice of international law.

-With more than 400 placements each year, the University of Denver Sturm College of Law’s Legal Externship program is an effective and comprehensive bridge to take students from law student to lawyer.
+With more than 400 local, national, and international placements each year, the University of Denver Sturm College of Law’s Legal Externship program is an effective and comprehensive bridge to take students from law student to lawyer.
 Externs work with corporate in-house counsel, private firms, government and non-profit agencies, as well as with judges at all levels.
 By working under the supervision of a mentor-attorney and having legal responsibilities such as drafting briefs, performing legal research, drafting legal memoranda, appearing in court and interviewing clients and witnesses, externs gain the practical skills and professional values needed to become a successful legal professional.
 The main goal of the Legal Externship program is to provide opportunities for students to engage in critical reflection about the legal profession, their legal career, and their priorities and values as lawyers and individuals through supervised field experiences and externship seminars.

 Fluency in Spanish opens doors to a world of legal opportunities.
 Spanish is the second most widely spoken language in the U.S. and one of the three most commonly used languages in the world.
 Increasingly, law schools are internationalizing their curricula through the teaching of foreign languages in the classroom.
 The University of Denver Sturm College of Law is proud to be one of the first institutions in the country to pioneer an immersion method of language and law learning.
 Effective legal representation of Spanish-speaking clients in the U.S. and overseas requires a sophisticated set of legal, cultural and language skills that can only be taught by experienced legal professionals.
 Courses offered through the Lawyering in Spanish program include International Business Transactions in Spanish, Labor Law in Spanish, Immigration Law in Spanish and Counseling and Negotiation in Spanish.